sopia19910/OAuth3WebSite/replit.md

 - Comprehensive documentation sections
 - Modern UI with smooth animations and transitions
 - Integrated OAuth 3 logo branding throughout the site
-- Clean, professional typography with Montserrat font
+- Clean, professional typography with IBM Plex Sans and Inter fonts
+- Sophisticated dark theme with deep navy to purple gradients
+- Glassmorphism design elements with subtle neon accents
+- Professional color palette inspired by oauth3.io aesthetic

 The application is designed to be easily extensible for implementing the actual OAuth 3 authentication features while maintaining a professional marketing presence for the protocol.